 Dr. Rojo Robles is a writer, filmmaker, and professor born and raised in Puerto Rico.
 He graduated from the University of Puerto Rico, Rio Piedras with a B.A. in Theater and an M.A. in Comparative Literature.
 He completed his M. Phil and Ph.D.
 Degrees in Latin American, Iberian, and Latino Cultures at CUNY’s Graduate Center.
-Having taught at various CUNY colleges, he is now an Assistant Professor in Black and Latino Studies at Baruch College, CUNY, where his courses are particularly focused on Latin American, Latina/o/x, and Afro-diasporic literature, film, and intermedial cultures with an emphasis on Puerto Rico.
+He is an Assistant Professor of Black and Latino Studies at Baruch College, CUNY, where his courses are particularly focused on Latin American, Latina/o/x, and Afro-diasporic literature, film, and cultures with an emphasis on Puerto Rico.

 Along with teaching, researching, and writing, Dr. Robles has substantial work as a fiction writer, playwright, and filmmaker.
 Since 2004 he is the artistic director of the independent group, El kibutz del deseo, dedicated to producing plays, films, and publishing fiction and poetry.
 He is the author of Los desajustados/The Maladjusted (2015) and Escapistas (2017) and the writer, director, and producer of the experimental film The Sound of ILL Days (2017).
 He is currently at work on a book project about Boricua out-of-the-page poetics and on a series of articles about cinegraphic and intermedial literature in Puerto Rico, Latin America, and US Latinx communities.

 Photo by Micaela Anahí Robles-Molina